 - FACT, UK’s Federation Against Copyright Theft, claims that Kodi users who utilize unofficial Kodi addons to stream pirated movies, TV shows, and live streams will soon be targeted with copyright infringement notices.

 - 3 domains previously operated by defunct Kodi addons site TVAddons have been transferred to a Canadian anti-privacy law firm.
 Anybody who controls these domains could possibly do whatever they wanted to vulnerable former TVAddons users.

 Kodi Crackdown – What Can You Do?

 As evident from the timeline above, Illegal or pirated Kodi add-ons have been getting lots of bad publicity in the last couple of months.
 Copyright trolls in the UK, USA, Canada, and Australia have been cracking down on such add-ons.
 It is always advised to encrypt your traffic and hide your IP address whenever you go online.
-By using virtual private network, you can browse the web anonymously.
+By using a virtual private network, you can browse the web anonymously.
 All you have to do is download and install a VPN app and then connect to a VPN server.
 Once done, your IP address is hidden and you get to take advantage of the following features.

 - Unblock Geo-restricted Kodi Add-ons: There are a lot of Kodi addons that you can only use in certain regions.
 With VPN you can bypass regional restrictions.